myatmyintzuthin/AWS-SAA-Notes/Compute as a Service.md

 Upload the source code and Lambda takes care of everythin required to run and scale your code with high availability.

 Trigger, code, configuration.

+Charge for the number of times your code is triggered and for the time your code executes.